itanghiu/OnlineHanziRecognizer_tf1_14_0/doc/wiki.md

 ### General principle of the chinese character recognition process

-Th way the system recognizes the handwritten characters fllows the steps below:
+Th way the system recognizes the handwritten characters follows the steps below:
   - the user draws the first stroke of the character.
   - as soon as he lifts up the mouse pointer,the uncompleted image of the character is sent to the server,
   - the image is fed to the neural network who tries to recognize the character.
 It fails because most of the time, this uncompleted character does not correspond to an existing character.